tgmux/cumin.py/README.md

 cumin.py
 ========

-A User Manager Utility for Cassandra 1.2.x
+A User Manager Utility for Cassandra 1.2.x for python 2.7

 ## Installation